-It is not clear the extent to which the phrase "in relation to the investment" which appears at the end of the sub-section qualifies the phrase "all of the covenants": -
+It is not clear the extent to which the phrase "in relation to the investment", or "in relation to the management of the reserve", which appear at the end of the respective sub-sections, qualifies the phrase "all of the covenants": -

-- to the extent that the trustee has to comply with all of the covenants in relation to the making of the investment then this meet public policy objectives; - if, however, this is intended to apply such that the trustee must have complied with all of the covenants, irrespective of whether or not they relate to the making of the investment, the arguably this is too broad.
+- to the extent that the trustee has to comply with all of the covenants in relation to the making of the investment or management of the reserves then this meet public policy objectives; - if, however, this is intended to apply such that the trustee must have complied with all of the covenants, irrespective of whether or not they relate to the making of the investment or the management of the reserves, then this is too broad.
 If this were the case then this does not recognise causality it is possible that the covenant which the trustee did not comply with was in no way related to, and did not contribute to, the loss incurred.

-In the context of an action for loss or damage because of the making of an investment by a trustee, if the behaviour \ conduct was not in relation to the making of the investment, and the trustee complied with all of the investment related covenants, we submit that this defence should be available.
+In the context of an action for loss or damage because of the making of an investment by a trustee or the managing of reserves, if the behaviour \ conduct was not in relation to the making of the investment or the managing of reserves, and the trustee complied with all of the investment or reserve related covenants, we submit that this defence should be available.